 The nucleation efficiency plays a crucial role in determining the exclusion limits for dark matter in bubble chamber detectors, making it a significant factor to consider.
 Understanding the underlying principles that govern nucleation efficiency can provide valuable insights for planning future experiments.
 The event rate for a given WIMP mass $m_\chi$ is obtained from

-where $R_{\rm obs}$ is the observed event rate, $\varepsilon$ is the nucleation efficiency, $E_{\rm min}$ and $E_{\rm max}$ are the lower and upper energy limits of region of interest and $dR/dE_{\rm nr}$ is the differential rate.
-Using Eq. \ref{eq:R_obs6}, we can determine the observed event rate of WIMPs for a given mass ($m_\chi$) and include directly our results for the nucleation efficiency.
-The 90\% C.L. (confidence level) upper limits of the cross section in the spin-dependent (SD) and spin-independent (SI) sectors are calculated with the profiled Feldman and Cousins \cite{Feldman_1998} method.
+where $R_{\rm obs}$ is the observed event rate, $\varepsilon$ is the nucleation efficiency, $E_{\rm min}$ and $E_{\rm max}$ are the lower and upper energy limits of region of interest, and $dR/dE_{\rm nr}$ is the differential rate.
+Using Eq. \eqref{eq:R_obs6}, we can determine the observed event rate of WIMPs for a given mass ($m_\chi$) and directly include our results for the nucleation efficiency.
+The 90\% confidence level (CL) upper limits of the cross section in the spin-dependent (SD) and spin-independent (SI) sectors are calculated with the profiled Feldman and Cousins \cite{Feldman_1998} method.
 The exclusion limit $\sigma_{\lim}$ for a given mass of WIMP $m_\chi$ is expressed as

-where $\tau$ is the exposure with the dimension of time multiplied by mass. $n_{\lim}$ is the 90$\%$ upper limit event in Table IV of Ref. \cite{Feldman_1998} depending on the experimental event counts and prior background counts.
-The cross section $\sigma$ and differential rate $dR/dE_{\rm nr}$ are extracted from the \verb|dmdd| package \cite{dmdd_Gluscevic_2015}.
-We use the standard WIMP halo parameters also chosen by the experiments \cite{Lewin:1995rx} such as: local dark matter density $\rho_{\rm D}= 0.3$ GeV/c$^{-2}$cm$^{-3}$, galactic escape velocity $v_{\rm esc} = 544$ km/s, velocity of Earth with respect to the halo $v_{\rm Earth} = 232$ km/s, and characteristic WIMP velocity with respect to the halo $v_0 = 220$ km/s.
+where $\tau$ is the exposure with the dimension of time multiplied by mass. $n_{\lim}$ is the 90$\%$ upper limit event in Table IV of Ref. \cite{Feldman_1998} and depends on the experimental event counts and prior background counts.
+The cross section $\sigma$ and differential rate $dR/dE_{\rm nr}$ are extracted from \verb|dmdd| package \cite{dmdd_Gluscevic_2015}.
+We use standard WIMP halo parameters also chosen by the experiments \cite{Lewin:1995rx} such as local dark matter density $\rho_{\rm D}= 0.3$ GeV/c$^{-2}$cm$^{-3}$, galactic escape velocity $v_{\rm esc} = 544$ km/s, the velocity of Earth with respect to the halo $v_{\rm Earth} = 232$ km/s, and the characteristic WIMP velocity with respect to the halo $v_0 = 220$ km/s.

 By using this method, we calculate the SD and SI cross-section limits for dark matter.
-We use the same exposure and observed event rates as in \cite{Amole_2019} for C$_3$F$_8$ and in \cite{Amole_2016} for CF$_3$I. The observed event rate from our model is obtained with our nucleation efficiency including the Lindhard factor, integrated with the differential rate in Eq.~\ref{eq:R_obs6}.
-The uncertainty is calculated by propagating the 1-sigma uncertainty of the efficiency.
+We use the same exposure and observed event rates as in \cite{PICO:2019vsc} for C$_3$F$_8$ and in \cite{Amole_2016} for CF$_3$I. The observed event rate from our model is obtained with our nucleation efficiency including the Lindhard factor, which is integrated with the differential rate in Eq.~\eqref{eq:R_obs6}.
+The uncertainty is calculated by propagating the 1$\sigma$ uncertainty of the efficiency.
 We employ the same method to calculate the cross-section limits from other nucleation efficiency functions.
-To compare with the Seitz model prediction, we use a step function starting at the $Q_{\rm Seitz}$ used for each target.
+To compare this with the Seitz model prediction, we use a step function starting at the $Q_{\rm Seitz}$ used for each target.